IncAVT/IncAVT/README.md

 ```
 * **-F**: the graph file name
 * **-K**: the core number
-* -R: the edge remove directory,remember that the graph file name and the file name in this directory should follow the format: graph name_t.txt
+* **-R**: the edge remove directory,remember that the graph file name and the file name in this directory should follow the format: graph_name_t.txt
-* -I: the edge insert directory,remember that the graph file name and the file name in this directory should follow the format: graph name_t.txt
+* **-I**: the edge insert directory,remember that the graph file name and the file name in this directory should follow the format: graph_name_t.txt

-**An example command**: ./incavt -p dataset/email-Enron/Email_graph.txt -R dataset/email-Enron/Email_edge_remove/ -I dataset/email-Enron/Email_edge_insert/ -A 1  -F Email_graph -T 4 -K 5
+**An example command**: ./incavt -p dataset/Email/Email_graph.txt -R dataset/Email/Email_edge_remove/ -I dataset/Email/Email_edge_insert/ -A 2 -F Email_graph -T 4 -K 5

 ## **Compiling the Code** ##